From left: Face, B.A. Baracus, Murdock and Hannibal.

 Action Prologue - Also explains how the A-Team comes together, detailing Hannibal recruiting BA and Murdock to rescue Face.

 Actor Allusion: There are a couple of nods to Sharlto Copley's South African nationality.
 Observable when Murdock's blabbering in a South African accent early in the film to get past journalists.
 He also speaks Swahili at one point.
+It also alludes to his role in District 9.

 There's the part where Hannibal lures Lynch into a trap in a container, reminiscent of Batman Begins where Ras also compares fighting styles they're both using on each other.